01 of 09

 Continue to 7 of 9 below.

-- Sew optional piping at the 1/2" seam allowance if desired.
+- Sew optional piping at the 1/2-inch seam allowance if desired.

 - Fold the main body piece in half (as it will wrap around the book) and gently press the halfway mark.

-- Lay webbing as shown in the photograph and decide the length of the handles you want.
+- Lay the webbing as shown in the photograph so a handle is formed on either end of the main body.
+Decide the length of the handles you want and make adjustments as needed.

 - Cut the webbing and gently melt the raw ends to prevent fraying.